-SO.
-There we are this past weekend: in the car, driving to Big Sur.
-Me and four of my girlfriends.
-Talking about things like how long we go before we shave our legs, what mascara absolutely sucks so no one should buy it, the wackiest things in our recent search history, the biotch at work who smiles even when delivering bad news.
-You know, GIRL STUFF.
-So, thinking I was safe, I confidently ask my friends…
+But I remember one time driving in the car with my girlfriends.
+We were talking about things like how long we go before we shave our legs, what mascara absolutely sucks, wacky things in our search history, the biotch at work who smiles even when delivering bad news… You know, GIRL STUFF.
+Thinking I was safe, I confidently ask my friends…

 But they did not say, “yeah definitely!”
 It was more like…. “definitely not.”